tolomea/rotarycraft/README.md

 The associated code implements gather and distribute as recursive depth first searches and can proceed from any point in the network (the origin) applying gearing transformations as it proceeds.

-Gather passes around and combines Lines, these are chains of straight line segments.
+Gather passes around and combines Lines, these are chains of straight line segments which represent the torque curves.
 Dealing only in straight segments makes all the math much easier and I haven't found a compelling need for curves yet (n.b. straight segments in the torque curves produce parabolic segments in the power curves).

-Gather ultimately produces the total torque produced and consumed lines for the whole network.
+Gather ultimately produces the total torque produced and consumed lines (aka curves) for the whole network.
 Calc intersects these to produce the equilibrium speed at the origin.

 Distribute then spreads this speed back through the network (again applying gearing transformations) so that we can calculate the actual speed and transferred torque at every point.
+Allowing us to detect elements that are overloaded and calculate the actual power produced by each engine and delivered to each machine.